-The Firmware Information Page contains the following fields:
+The Firmware Information Page contains the following fields: 1.0,0 - crac contenno the romo wing nerest

 Field Description Unit Displays the stacking member for which the firmware image information is displayed.
 Image Each device has two image files, one for reboot and one for backup.
 Upon software upgrade download, the downloaded image file is designated for reboot, although users can modify this in the Config Firmware Image page.

-An "" indicates that this image file is used for reboot.
+Field Description An "" indicates that this image file is used for reboot.
 Version Displays the image file's version number.
 Update Time Displays the time and date which the software was saved to the server.